-- Plans contain all information required by the design standard including complete title block with contact information.
+- Plans contain all information required by the design standard including complete title block with contact information

-- Plan with multiple pages are in order and stapled, including spec sheets and calculations.
+- Plan with multiple pages are in order and stapled, including spec sheets and calculations

 - A completed permit application is provided with plans.

-When plans are disapproved:
+When the plans are approved